KingOfStars2005/KingOfStars2005/README.md

 ### ⚡ Engineering Philosophy

-I focus on **First Principles Thinking** and **Sovereign Architecture**.
+I focus on **First Principles Thinking** and **Reliable Architecture**.
 I do not just write code; I design systems that optimize for control, efficiency, and scalability.

 * **🔭 Current Engineering Focus:** Porting legacy Python Object-Oriented designs to **Rust** for memory safety and concurrency.
 Deepening knowledge in **Data Structures & Algorithms** and **System Architecture**.
 * **🏗️ Methodology:** I prioritize logic over frameworks.
 My goal is to master the hardware-software interface, moving beyond high-level abstractions to understand the machine itself.